broluja/MineSweeper/README.md

 Minesweeper game on Linux

 Minesweeper game with simple SQLITE3 database for players and their records.

-# TODO: need to be added couple of levels of difficulities.
+TODO: need to be added a couple of levels of difficulties.